dwilliamsLab/dwilliams-lab-website/values/index.md

 We welcome individuals from all walks of life and at any career stage.
 If you are interested in learning more about barrier immunity in the context of the oral mucosa, we expect:
 - Respect and compassion
 - Passion and curiosity
-- Careful and considerate work
+- Careful and thoughtful work
+- Work-life balance
 - Open lines of communication
 {% endcapture %}